-Pierce Atwood LLP hosted this morning Kathleen Newman, Deputy Chief of Staff and Legislative Director for Governor LePage and Michael Cianchette, Chief Legal Counsel, Office of the Governor for a discussion about Maine’s fiscal and policy landscape.
+Pierce Atwood LLP today hosted Kathleen Newman, Deputy Chief of Staff and Legislative Director for Governor LePage and Michael Cianchette, Chief Legal Counsel, Office of the Governor for a discussion about Maine’s fiscal and policy landscape.

 The discussion also touched on education and Ms. Newman indicated that changes are coming.
 Currently, over $50 million in education spending is allocated for pension and retiree health benefits, an investment that is not improving education for Maine’s students.
 The Administration will continue to push for district accountability for pension and health benefits, a grading scale for schools that will help the public understand how well schools are serving their students, and expanded virtual education options, especially to benefit rural areas of the State.